Embodied Counseling logo

 One of my favorite poets, Wendell Berry, said, “It may be that when we no longer know what to do, we have come to our real work and when we no longer know which way to go, we have begun our real journey.
 The mind that is not baffled is not employed.
 The impeded stream is the one that sings.”

-I see the difficulties that bring people to therapy as opportunities to become intentional about the kind of story you want your life to tell.
+I see the difficulties that bring people to therapy as opportunities to make meaningful changes in your life and become intentional about the kind of story you want your life to tell.

 Certifications and trainings: